Dropping Out of Grad School Is A Silent Epidemic

 Communities outside your university can also provide you with emotional support to finish your thesis.

 When other people believe in you and support you, you will gain the confidence needed to get through the challenges of graduate school.

 Did you consider quitting graduate school?
 Why did you think about leaving, and what made you decide to stay?
-Please be specific in you answers as students around the world are looking for inspiration!
+Please leave a comment below and I will respond to you directly!